-What does Portland Maine compare to…?
+What does Portland, Maine compare to…?

-The wharves and quays are home to numerous tour boat companies, ferry boat companies, tugboats, container terminals, shipyards, and yacht brokers.
-Then restaurants, bars, and art galleries add to the scene like fruit in your oatmeal.
+Portland is a mixture of old and new.
+The wharves and quays are home to numerous fishing boats, tour companies, ferry boat companies, tugboats, container terminals, and shipyards.
+And restaurants, bars, yacht brokers, condos, and art galleries add to the juxtaposition like fruit in your oatmeal.

 The balmy summer months bring swarming schools of tourists.
 Some arrive by land, others by sea.
 Whether they came from Canada or the States, the journey was long, even aboard ferries arriving from Nova Scotia.